 Ford's Focus ST hot hatch is back, with a mission.
-Jonathan Crouch drives it.
+Jonathan Crouch takes a look at the revised version.

-Ford's fourth generation Focus ST is now smarter, classier and more dynamically adept.
-In hatch or estate guise, with petrol or diesel power, it's a car that's now easier to get the most from.
+The improved version of Ford's fourth generation Focus ST is now smarter - and more sophisticated inside.
+In hatch or estate guise, with manual or paddleshift automatic transmission, it's a car that's easy to get the most from.
 And a machine you can enjoy to the full on your favourite road without afterwards having to pay for it with the kind of over-firm ride you simply don't want in everyday traffic.
 Ultimately, so many quick cars can feel.... well, rather irrelevant.
 Here's one that's anything but....

 'ST' is a badge that, when it comes to Ford, stands for 'quick but not concussive', a performance level that sits just above the company's fast-but-family-friendly 'ST-Line' models.
-But just below their track-spec RS derivatives.
 A badge applied to the kind of car a red-blooded racer could afford, enjoy and use every day.
-A car like this - the fourth generation Focus ST. The Focus ST is the kind of car that's always democratised performance, giving you something of the speed of a supercar within the body - and the budget - of something much more ordinary.
+A car like this - the improved version of the fourth generation Focus ST. The Focus ST is the kind of car that's always democratised performance, giving you something of the speed of a supercar within the body - and the budget - of something much more ordinary.
 Other brands promise this kind of thing but in reality, often do little more than bolt a set of spoilers and a turbo onto something more mundane.
 Ford though, has a different approach, the Blue Oval brand boasting a long history of developing proper performance versions of its mainstream models, designed by enthusiasts to be driven by enthusiasts.
-That's certainly seems to be what's been delivered with this MK4 Focus ST. Let's take a look.
+That's certainly seems to be what's been delivered with this improved MK4 Focus ST. Let's take a look.

-There are plenty of very significant changes over the previous generation model.
-We'll start with the fresh engine line-up, which offers 12% more power and 17% more torque than before.
-There are two units on offer; an entry-level 190PS 2.0-litre EcoBlue diesel and the powerplant you'll probably prefer, a 280PS 2.3-litre EcoBoost petrol unit.
-Buyers choose between a 6-speed manual gearbox or a new quick-shifting 7-speed auto transmission.
-Selectable Drive Mode technology is introduced on a Focus St for the first time, enabling drivers to adjust the car's character to suit the kind of drive experience they want.
-The various settings tweak steering feel, throttle response, stability control thresholds and, on petrol models, suspension response too, courtesy of the 'CCD' 'Continuously Controlled Damping' system that's standard on the EcoBoost models to further improved the sophisticated 'SLA' multi-link suspension set-up.
-Go for the petrol derivative and you also get an 'e-LSD' Electronic Limited Slip Differential.
+Ford now only offers one engine to Focus ST customers, but it's the one you probably wanted anyway, the 280PS 2.3-litre EcoBoost petrol unit.
+The 2.0-litre EcoBlue diesel option has been dropped.
+Buyers choose between a 6-speed manual gearbox or a quick-shifting 7-speed auto transmission with steering wheel paddleshifters.
+Selectable Drive Mode technology enables drivers to adjust the car's character to suit the kind of drive experience they want.
+The various settings tweak steering feel, throttle response and stability control thresholds - plus suspension response too, courtesy of the 'CCD' 'Continuously Controlled Damping' system that further improves the sophisticated 'SLA' multi-link suspension set-up.
+CCD monitors steering, braking, suspension and body inputs 500 times a second to adjust damping responses to deliver optimal ride comfort and cornering control.
+You also get an 'e-LSD' Electronic Limited Slip Differential.
 The system uses hydraulically activated clutches to limit the engine torque delivered to a wheel that has reduced traction on the road surface, and redistributes up to 100 per cent of available torque to the wheel with more traction to counteract wheel spin that can hamper acceleration through, and out of, corners.
 You'll want to know how fast it is; well, plenty quick enough.
-Thanks to 420Nm of torque, the EcoBoost petrol version uses the most free-revving Focus ST engine ever and sprints to 62mph in less than six seconds.
+This car offers 420Nm of torque and uses the most free-revving Focus ST engine ever, sprinting to 62mph in less than six seconds.

-Though the petrol version of this model uses a higher-capacity engine this time round, a lot of work's gone in to try and make sure that overall efficiency won't be affected.
-The EcoBoost powerplant uses a low-inertia twin-scroll turbocharger, which scavenges exhaust gas energy more effectively than the old 2.0-litre unit, using separated channels to minimise interference between gas pulses.
+The EcoBoost powerplant uses a low-inertia twin-scroll turbocharger, which scavenges exhaust gas energy more effectively using separated channels to minimise interference between gas pulses.
 An electronically actuated waste-gate allows closer control of boost pressures for optimised engine performance.
 In addition, a unique exhaust system that reduces back pressure, bespoke air intake system and optimised intercooler further improve breathing.
-Let's get to the figures.
-The 2.3-litre petrol version manages up to 34.4mpg on the WLTP combined cycle and 179g/km of NEDC-rated CO2.
-For the 2.0-litre EcoBlue diesel, the figures are 50.4mpg and 125g/km.
+Let's get to the figures; up to 35.3mpg on the combined cycle and up to 183g/km of CO2 (it's 35.8mpg and 182g/km for the auto).
 What else?
 Well we'll tell you about servicing.
 Two pre-paid servicing plans are available and maintenance bookings can be done online through the 'My Ford' portal.
 This is part of the 'Ford BlueService' scheme that wraps up all of the care and maintenance of your car into one bundle that includes a free 30-point 'eCheck' of vital parts and highlights any work required with a red, amber and green traffic light warning to rank items that need attention in order of importance.

 |01233 272 332||Directions|